tonybutzer/logan/logan-notes-todo.md

 ## basically I want a new cleaner display a geojson file

 - the old one is dated and has too many weak dependencies

+## This task was mostly completed for week 3 class